 What’s in it for you?

-- Establish contacts with Canadian entities that prioritize and lead AI research and development
+- Establish contacts with Canadian and Eurasian entities that prioritize and lead AI research and development

 - Tap into a growing AI talent pool

 - Advance and leverage national AI research capabilities in various industries (drug discovery, machine learning for health, autonomous vehicles, material discovery, human AI interaction, etc)

 - Partner with leading Canadian and Eurasian AI research institutes on new technology developments

 - Get a job in the field of AI